Jama-analyst/Connect-Gemini-to-Google-Sheets-for-Live-AI-Dashboards/README.md

 ## Prompting Gemini for the "Perfect Code" (Avoid common error)
 - [ ] Open Gemini -> Prompt your code
-- [ ] Before runnning the insruction in Gemini, you need a URL link and should be generated in Google Sheet
+- [ ] Before runnning the instruction in Gemini, you need a URL link and should be generated in Google Sheet
 - [ ] Once the URL link is generated paste in Gemini -> Run
 - [ ] Gemini will generate the Code